Tasmanian temperate rainforests: Open montane rainforest

 Low and dominated by Athrotaxis cupressoides or Athrotaxis selaginoides (less commonly).
 Open canopy, widely spaced trees allow bright light to penetrate the lower levels of the forest.
-In some communities, the canopy can be dense and instead resemble a high altitude callidendrous forest.
+In some communities, the canopy can be dense and instead resemble a high-elevation callidendrous forest.
 Understorey may be dominated by either Poa (grasses) or Sphagnum (mosses) or commonly, low shrubs that are less than half the height of the forest.
 There is a high diversity of woody species but a low diversity of ferns.
 Multiple species from nearby treeless vegetation are present, but their classification as rainforest species is yet to be confirmed.
 Understorey shrubs include: Nothofagus cunninghamii, Nothofagus gunnii, Diselma archeri, Podocarpus lawrencei, Richea pandanifolia, Richea scoparia, Richea sprengelioides, Orites acicularis, Orites revoluta, Microstobos niphophilus, Tasmannia lanceolata, Epacris serpyllifolia and Baeckea gunniana.
 Ferns are usually poorly developed with larger ground species absent or confined to rocks, Gleichenia alpina is the exception to this observation.
 Small species such as Hymenophyllum peltatum and Apteropteris applanata can sometimes make an appearance. – occur on the Central Plateau but can extend as small outliners to the mountains further south.

 Biological factors

 Geology and soils are important factors in Tasmanian ecology.
 Callidendrous forests require good-quality sites where fertile soils occur over rocks such as basalt, dolerite and the more nutrient-rich granites.
 Implicate forests are at the other extreme, and mostly grow in organic soils or mineral soils derived from nutrient-poor rock types such as quartzites and silicous conglomerates.
 Thamnic forests tend to prefer an intermediate substrate.
-With the exception of open montane forests, altitude seems to have little effect on the floristic differences between community types.
+With the exception of open montane forests, elevation seems to have little effect on the floristic differences between community types.